Partial Knee Replacement

 The device implanted at Virginia Mason is manufactured in a variety of sizes and interchangeable parts, including various surface thicknesses for better patient fit.

-Surgery involves a three- to three-and-a-half-inch incision, commonly on the inside half or medial side of the knee, which exposes the damaged bone surface and cartilage.
+Surgery involves a shorter incision than total knee replacement, commonly on the inside half of the knee, which exposes the damaged bone surface and cartilage.
 The damaged surfaces on the femur (the thigh bone) and tibia (the leg bone) as well as the diseased cartilage are all removed.
 A cobalt chrome polished surface is attached to the end of the femur and a titanium alloy base plate is attached to the end of the tibia, with a molded polyethylene insert then secured to the tibial plate.
-The surgery lasts approximately one hour, with a one or two-day stay in the hospital.
+The surgery lasts approximately one hour, with a one- or two-day stay in the hospital.

-With the majority of the joint surfaces, cartilage and all of the knee ligaments retained during surgery, patients experience less pain and a quicker recovery than they would during a total knee replacement.
+Because the majority of the joint surfaces, cartilage and all of the knee ligaments are retained during surgery, patients many times experience less pain and a quicker recovery than they would with a total knee replacement.
 Additionally, the surgical scar is much smaller.

 On the same day as your surgery, a physical therapist will help you sit up in bed and show you how to perform light exercises.
 You may even walk a short distance with the help of a cane or walker on this first day.
-Each day you are in the hospital, and several times a day, the physical therapist will work with you and help you walk a little bit farther.
-Your road to recover begins with these simple exercises that will eventually help you regain strength and functional use of your knee.
+Several times each day that you are in the hospital, the physical therapist will work with you and help you walk a little bit farther.
+Your road to recovery begins with these simple exercises that will eventually help you regain strength and functional use of your knee.

 Risks of a Partial Knee Replacement

 Over time, some implants can loosen and require revision.
 This risk occurs infrequently because of better patient selection and improvements in implant materials.
-Over a 10-year period and longer, a partial knee replacement is still functioning in 95 percent to 97 percent of patients.
+Over a 10-year period and longer, a partial knee replacement is still functioning in 90 percent of patients.
 Your surgeon will discuss in more detail the risks associated with your surgery.

 How long will my knee implant last?

-Many patients ask how long the knee implant will last.
-That answer must take into account several factors, including your age, weight and activity level.
+The answer to that question must take into account several factors, including your age, weight and activity level.
 Because these devices are made with durable materials that provide a secure fit, a partial knee implant is expected to last beyond 10 years.
 If, at a later date, a total knee replacement of the same knee is required, revision surgery can be performed.
 Studies have shown few complications with this second surgery.